RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/imx8-patches/v4.21-mark-15_11_2018/README.md

 **Patch 3**

-The last patch allows user to specify the HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.
+The third patch allows user to specify the HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.

+**UPDATE: December 04th: Patch 4**

+Patch 4 was created as a bugfix.
+It fixes the default DVS values introduced in patch 3.

 This patch series was created on top of Mark Brown's regulator-next tree on November 15th 2018.

-Patches 1 and 3 were tested to apply on linux 4.20-rc1.
-Patch 2 is only required from linux 4.21 and onwards.
+Patches 1, 3 and 4 were tested to apply on linux 4.20-rc1.
+Patch 2 is only
+required from linux 4.21 and onwards.
 Please contact matti.vaittinen@fi.rohmeurope.com if you have problems with the patches.